 These sectors have subsequent departments that focus on the establishment of a consistent cultural dialogue with local and international communities, further developing the cultural industry, and the empowerment of creative talent in artistic, literary, theatrical and musical fields.
 Furthermore, the Ministry works closely with several public and private organizations including federal entities, local governments, cultural operators, and media institutions to protect the country's national identity, traditions and heritage.

-The strategy of the Ministry of Culture and Knowledge Development is based around four core pillars, centred around the promotion and preservation of the UAE national identity as well as creating a culture that inspires the world.
+The strategy of the Ministry of Culture and Youth is based around four core pillars, centred around the promotion and preservation of the UAE national identity as well as creating a culture that inspires the world.

 The four pillars are: